-Paul Cripsey of Parrish Farm in mid Bedfordshire grows shallots in a rotation with onions, potatoes cereals and sunflowers.
-Paul joined the farm when he was 21 and knows this land inside out.
+Parrish Farm is in mid Bedfordshire and grows shallots in a rotation with onions, potatoes cereals and sunflowers.

 Rachel Kitchen has grown up on her family farm in Lincolnshire .
 Kitchen Garden Produce specialises in growing shallots and asparagus.
 It’s a family business in the truest sense of the word – her parents, Chris and Ann, started with just 22 acres in 1979.